 You are expected to be seated and tuned 5 minutes prior to the beginning of rehearsal.
 Rehearsals start promptly at the times posted on the rehearsal schedule.
 Rehearsal time is valuable and lateness is disruptive to the conductor and fellow orchestra members.
 As a show of respect for the conductor and your fellow young musicians please be prompt.

-Thames Valley Youth Symphony: Rehearsals are held on Sundays from 4:00 to 6:45 p.m. at Connecticut College – John C. Evans Hall – Cummings Arts Center.
+Thames Valley Youth Symphony: Rehearsals are held on Sundays from 3:00 to 5:00 p.m. at St. Sophia Hellenic Orthodox Church in New London, CT.
 There is an occasional rehearsal during the week.
 You will be notified well in advance of the day and time of these extra rehearsals.
 Thames Valley Youth Symphony performs two concerts per year.

 Participation in School Music Program